erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 # Predict Seasonal Flu Vaccines Project3

 ## Overview
 ***
 - **CDC wants to understand the leading factors in determining whether a person would take the sesoanal flu vaccine so that they could focus on the right strategies for their public efforts and vaccination campaigns to educate the public, raise awareness and maximize vaccine intake.**

 - They also want to know the likelihood to receive the seasonal flu vaccine for specific demographic groups and have feedback about whether their efforts are successfull.

-- My goal is build a classifier to predict seasonal flu vaccination status using information they shared about their backgrounds, opinions, and health behaviors.
-My main purpose was to make predictions as accurately as possible.
+- **GOAL**: is build a classifier to predict seasonal flu vaccination status using information they shared about their backgrounds, opinions, and health behaviors.
+My main purpose was to make predictions as accurately as possible while balancing between sensitivity and specificity.

 ## Business and Data Understanding
 ***
 * The data was obtained from the **National 2009 H1N1 Flu Survey** provided at [DrivenData](https://www.drivendata.org/competitions/66/flu-shot-learning/).

-This phone survey asked people whether they had received H1N1 and seasonal flu vaccines, in conjunction with information they shared about their lives, opinions, and behaviors.
+* This phone survey contained dfata from 26707 particiants, and asked people whether they had received H1N1 and seasonal flu vaccines, in conjunction with information they shared about their lives, opinions, and behaviors.

 * In this project I will be focusing on `seasonal flu` only and information regarding individuals' opinions about the H1N1 vaccine were excluded from the analyses.
 The relevant variables/features included in the dataset are: